Wondering what new food trends to capitalize on this year?

 As awareness grows of the benefits of maintaining a healthy gut, expect foods and recipes based on a gut-friendly mentality – pickling, fermenting, prebiotics, and probiotics – to become more and more popular with customers, as well as plant-based foods.

 Kombucha – fermented sweet tea with a culture of yeast and bacteria – is becoming known for its health benefits.
 It contains antioxidants and beneficial probiotics and can rid your body of harmful bacteria.

-While drinking kombucha is already trendy – with people buying kombucha kits online – this trend will only grow as more people become aware of the benefits and restaurants start offering this tasty drink.
+While drinking kombucha is already trendy – with people buying kombucha kits online – this tendency will only grow as more people become aware of the health benefits and restaurants start offering this tasty drink.

 Although the superfood trend dates back to the early 80s, it was only in the 2000s that it really exploded among the health conscious.
-This trend is ever-evolving, with new superfoods added every year.
+This movement is ever-evolving, and you will likely see new superfoods added every year.

 The latest craze?
 Superfood powders, like maca root (the ancient South American superfood), cacao, ground turmeric, and mushroom powder.

-With many embracing the paleo diet, food products that identify as “paleo” are gaining prominence.
-But what exactly is the paleo diet?
+With many embracing the keto diet year after year, food products that identify as “keto” are gaining prominence.
+But what exactly is the keto diet based on?

 People following a keto diet typically avoid high sugary foods like honey, syrups, sweet yogurts or juices, as well as grains and starches, chips and crackers, and many baked goods, to name a few.
-While this diet is promoted as a way to improve health and lose and manage weight, others would argue it’s restrictive and even extreme, pointing to the dangers of following it strictly.
+While this diet is promoted as a way to improve health and lose and manage weight, some experts may argue that it’s restrictive and even extreme, pointing to the dangers of consumers following it strictly.

-Regardless of your opinions on the full diet, you should be aware that paleo foods are on the rise as a big healthy craze this year.
+Regardless of your opinions on the full diet, you should be aware that keto foods are on the rise as a big healthy craze this year.
 If you want to know all the details of this popular weight loss diet, you can read this Forbes article.
 If you want some healthy food inspiration, you can find many recipe examples at myrecipes.
 As a restaurant owner, adding these foods to your menu could boost your traffic and sales.